JosiahParry/geoarrowrs/README.md

 `{geoarrowrs}` provides R bindings to the geoarrow-rs Rust crate.
 They are in a very early stage.

-Right now file readers for flatgeobuf, geojson, and shapefiles have been implemented.
-GeoParquet reader is on the near horizon.
-Afterwards the geoarrow algorithms and spatial indices will be implemented.

 ## Usage

 The flatgeobuf reader is approximately 4 times faster than `sf` in this